freeeis/free-be-mongodb/README.md

 # free-be-mongodb
-This is the mongodb (mongoose) module for the FREE system backend.
+This is the mongodb (mongoose) module for the FreeEIS system backend.
 It cannot be used without the [EIS backend starter kit](https://www.npmjs.com/package/free-be-starter-kit).

 # Usage
 1. Download the [EIS backend starter kit](https://www.npmjs.com/package/free-be-starter-kit).